Nariouss/Nariouss/README.md

 - 🤓 Hello, I am @Nariouss
-- 💻 I'm learning python to create anything related to discord
+- 💻 I'm learning Java Script to create anything related to web devloppment
-- 🥵 I’m looking to collaborating with @pashaapro, and discord friend, we work together for creating a discord bot and selfbots
-- 📫 You can also add me on discord: "nariouss" | I am very active
-- 😄 Pronouns: Bluetooth device
-- ⚡ Fun fact: I don't like ⚫

 <!---
 Nariouss/Nariouss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.